DELFIN (Decentralized Feed-In)

 The main goal of the DELFIN project is the development of tools to calculate the changes in the thermo-hydraulic behaviour of district heating grids due to the connection of volatile, decentral connected heat producers in adapted simulation environments in order to derive guidelines for operators.
 The impact on the existing heat producers and on the components (pumps, pressure, pipes) as well as the effect of different storage locations is reflected realistically.

-The project focuses on decentralized feed-in of heat into district heating grids.
+The project focuses on decentralized feed-in of heat into district heating networks.
 The first step of the research work is to modell or simulate volatile suppliers.
-The models and profiles developed characterize the variability of the practically relevant values over time, e. g. the mass flow rate and temperature of the heat feed into district heating grids.
-These models are then coupled to different simulation models for district heating grids.
+The models and profiles developed characterize the variability of the practically relevant values over time, e. g. the mass flow rate and temperature of the heat feed into district heating networks.
+These models are then coupled to different simulation models for district heating systems.
 This way, the current and future effects of increasing numbers of decentralized heat sources can be assessed.

-On the basis of existing district heating grids, these effects are modelled under different climate conditions.
+On the basis of existing district heating networks, these effects are modelled under different climate conditions.
 Via simulation studies, the effects on (primary) energy consumptions and the technical boundary conditions can be identified and sensible storage integration solutions proposed.
-The analysis comprises also an evaluation of the impact on the system efficiency and gives indicators on the economics of the district heating grids.
+The analysis comprises also an evaluation of the impact on the system efficiency and gives indicators on the economics of the district heating systems.

 The simulation tools and models used in the analysis have been tested in practical cases, or tested with data from existing plants (regarding the starting situation).
 An independent project comittee from the district heating branch ensures that practical aspects are taken into account in the research work.